johndoe31415/mkkdenlive/README.md

                         Only build a single package.
   -j jobcnt, --parallel-build-jobs jobcnt
                         Build n jobs concurrently.
 Defaults to 12.
+  -t path, --target path
+                        Base directory in which kdenlive and dependencies are downloaded and installed in.
+Defaults to ~/kdenlive- build.
   -v, --verbose         Increase debugging verbosity level.
 ```